 Near the shore of the Dead Sea at Metsuke Dragot you can see where a sweet water stream flows into the salty Dead Sea.
-In contrast there is a natural thermo-mineral sulfur spring which reaches temperatures of 50˚C. Thanks to the winter flood water that flows down through the Judean Desert to Metsuke Dragot and into the Dead Sea it is the only Dead Sea beach with sand rather than large pebbles.
+In contrast, there is a natural thermo-mineral sulfur spring that reaches temperatures of 50°C. Thanks to the winter flood water that flows down through the Judean Desert to Metsuke Dragot and into the Dead Sea it is the only Dead Sea beach with sand rather than large pebbles.

 Want to explore Metsuke Dragot? join our Judaean Desert Jeep Tour.